JareBear12418/LocalTimeTracker/README.md

 - You can check out the time spent on a chart
     > There is a view built int with charts to see you averacge language use

+- No annoying notifications
+    > No annowing notifactions.
+Runs silently in the background.

 ## Future features